Adrian Paulsen, Benedicte Wildhagen, and Birger Sevaldson

-We will present two cases in the framework of Stimulab especially with the design consultancy Halogen.
+We will present two cases in the framework of Stimulab, especially with the design consultancy Halogen.
 These two projects were especially challenging because they were crossing institutional barriers and contained multiple stakeholders.
-In the end we will present a discussion on what kind of learnings and generalizations this has lead to.
+In the end, we will present a discussion on what kind of learnings and generalizations this has lead to.

 To increase public sector use of service design and to bring forward more examples of public innovation, the Ministry of Local Government and Modernisation established a two-year trial program in 2016.
 The task of developing the program was assigned to the Agency for Public Management and eGovernment (Difi).
 Due to the emphasis on design they entered into a partnership with DOGA.
 The result of our collaboration is the experimental program StimuLab.

 Since improving complex public issues can lead to substantial socioeconomic benefits, the Difi DOGA team decided to emphasize such issues, as they tend to be left untouched due to their level of complexity, e.g. sectoral responsibility, lack of financing and coordination challenges.
-The DOGA partner were aware of how SOD can bring a much needed, richer understanding of a given challenge, including relationships and regulations embedded in complex issues, somewhat risky choice.
+The DOGA partner was aware of how SOD can bring a much needed, richer understanding of a given challenge, including relationships and regulations embedded in complex issues, somewhat risky choice.
 This was of vital importance to the project.
 The StimuLab platform The program provides cross-disciplinary support, guidance and financial resources for innovative public projects.
-In this way, StimuLab is testing new ways of working to improve services, systems, procedures, regulations or the exercise of authority on state- and municipality level.
+In this way, StimuLab is testing new ways of working to improve services, systems, procedures, regulations or the exercise of authority on state- and municipality levels.